 - Experience using social media tools like Facebook, Twitter, Canva, Instagram, TikTok and Sendible;

 - Ability to drive and a valid driver’s license.

 The NY Field Organizer position is by no means limited to these responsibilities.
 As part of a small and ambitious team, the NY Field Organizer will be expected to participate, within reason, in strategy, development, and planning discussions, among other organizational and campaign tasks.

-To Apply: Please email a cover letter speaking to your ability to meet our “must haves”, as well as highlighting any experience related to the Preferred Qualifications and a resume to Jenille Scott at firstname.lastname@example.org with subject line “NY Field Organizer Applicant”.
-Our team will follow up with an optional demographics survey.
-Applications will be accepted on a rolling basis beginning July 9, 2021 with the intended start date August 16, 2021.
+To Apply: Please email a cover letter and resume speaking to your ability to meet our “must haves”, as well as highlighting any experience related to the Preferred Qualifications and a resume to email@example.com, with subject line “New York Field Organizer Application”.